brandenespinoza/gilfoyle/README.md

 2. Install the following python modules
   * requests
   * subprocess
-2. Download script and mp3 file to the same directory.
+3. Download script and mp3 file to the same directory.
-3. In Terminal, navigate to script directory.
+4. In Terminal, navigate to script directory.
-4. Run script using <code>$ python3 gilfoyle.py</code>
+5. Run script using <code>$ python3 gilfoyle.py</code>
-5. Select Mode
+6. Select Mode

 ### GILFOYLE MODE
-1. Select 1, press Enter.
+1. Key "1".
+2. Press **Enter**.
-2. Key the threshold price that should trigger the alert
+3. Key the threshold price that should trigger the alert.
-3. Press Enter
+4. Press **Enter**.

 ### HIGHER HIGHS MODE
-1. Select 2
+1. Key "2".
-2. Press enter.
+2. Press **Enter**.